ePages-de/epages-devportal/_posts/2018/2018-12-18-how-to-cope-with-a-localization-tool-in-action.md

 The requirement to approve PRs brought up a new challenge, as we needed to keep an overview of the PRs against the `l10n` branch.
 How many PRs are currently open?
 How many of them are already approved?
-And how does this fit to the UI text plans of our UI writers?
+And how does this fit to the translation scheduling of our UI writers?

 We needed to come up with a plan.
 Literally.